bdgbao/bdgbao.github.io/README.md

 # bdgbao.github.io
 👋 Hi, I’m Bui Dien Gia Bao a.k.a @bdgbao.

-👀 I’m interested in Computer Science, specifically Artificial Intelligence.
+👀 I’m interested in Mathematics and Computer Science, specifically Artificial Intelligence.

 🌱 I’m a CS student at the University of Information Technology - Vietnam National University, Ho Chi Minh City.